CoDe Neuro Lab

 Quickly discover relevant content by filtering publications.

-Neonatal brain dynamic functional connectivity: impact of preterm birth and association with early childhood neurodevelopment
+(2024).
+Neonatal brain dynamic functional connectivity in term and preterm infants and its association with early childhood neurodevelopment.
+Nat Commun.

 Contact